-During this webinar, the speakers will outline six principles to help manage or adapt to uncertainty, which were formed following extensive debate and research over a five year period.
+During this webinar, the speakers will outline the necessary principles to help manage or adapt to uncertainty, which were formed following extensive debate and research over a five year period.
 While this is an important topic for actuaries, the learnings from the webinar are designed to equip all professionals in a decision-making role in any sector - public or private.

 Melinda is a qualified actuary and a Partner in PwC’s Risk Modelling Services practice with over 15 years’ experience in the non-life insurance industry.
 She advises many UK and European insurers and reinsurers, spanning personal and commercial lines, and Lloyd’s/London Market.
 She leads a range of actuarial, risk and regulatory services, including risk & capital, audit, reserving and IFRS17.

 She leads PwC’s Risk and Capital team in the general insurance market.
 She specialises in risk management, model validation, internal model approval, capital management, regulatory change and approvals.
 She has a long track record of supporting successful Wave 1 and Wave 2 firms with their IMAP applications.

 Melinda is also co-chair of the IFOA General Insurance Research Organisation (GIRO) 'Managing Uncertainty' working party.

 Neil is a Principal and Consulting Actuary working in Milliman’s London office.
 He is one of the leaders of the London office and of the Complex Risk Solutions team based in Chicago.
 Neil is widely considered a thought leader in risk management – he created and leads Milliman’s CRisALIS solution for assessing complex risk.
 He is a past chair of the IFoA Risk Management Board and Risk Research and Thought Leadership Committee and is currently a member of the Actuaries for Transformational Change and FinSTIC groups,